On this page:

 You can use privately owned iPhones, Androids, and Windows Mobiles to connect to Microsoft Exchange for Outlook email, calendaring and contacts.
 See our Wireless fact sheets for guidance on configuring your device.

-Please note: The information in this section relates to legacy Mitel handsets.
-For information about devices for Teams Telephony calls, please see the Teams Telephony section.
+Please note: The information in this section relates to legacy fixed telephony which includes Mitel telephones and SIP extensions for cordless phones, lift diallers, Crestron panels, etc. For information about devices for Teams Telephony calls, please see the Teams Telephony section.

 - Extension numbers